Trail details last updated 9/1/2019.

 When it’s just me, I’ll push through the Mist Trail but if the idea of knee high stone steps doesn’t sound fun to you, take the long route up and you can always experience the Mist Trail on the way down anyways.
 This trail map from YosemiteHikes.com does a great job of illustrating the choices.

-Whatever it usually takes for you to hike a mile, ignore it (unless you hike mountains all the time, then ignore like half this post.)
+Whatever it usually takes for you to walk a mile, ignore it (unless your usual walk is up a mountain.)
 Once you consider the distance, elevation gain, breaks and time enjoying the summit, you’ll realize why they list this one as 10-14 hours.
 I’m no trail runner but I am use to hiking mountains this big and bigger, and it’s still about 8 hours.
-Thus back to my suggestion of a midnight (or 2am) start.
+Thus back to my suggestion of a pre-dawn start.

 The only real difference about starting in the early morning is where you actual start from (you should have a headlamp no matter when you hit the trail, you may need it later!)
 From 7am and on, the Yosemite Shuttle Bus will take you right up to Happy Isles #16 to catch the trail where as at midnight you have to walk from the parking lot to there, about 3/4s of a mile further.
-But if you’re starting at 7am and not camping at Little Yosemite on the way, you’re pretty much doomed to some serious crowds, heat and just yikes.
+But if you’re starting at 7am and not camping at Little Yosemite on the way, you’re pretty much doomed to some serious crowds and heat.
+Don’t start after 7.